-Dolcetto is a delicious drop of wine that is often overlooked when one thinks of Italian Piedmont reds.
+Dolcetto is a delicious wine that is often overlooked when one thinks of Italian Piedmontese reds.
 Piedmont is an important wine region in north-western Italy.
 Piedmont means “at the foot of the mountains”, reflective of its picturesque location at the foot of the Italian Alps.

 Dolcetto has been grown in the Monferrato hills of Piedmont since the 16th century.
 A case of Dolcetto was even sent to King George II of Great Britain in 1700 as a gift.
 The grape travelled with Italian expatriates and is now grown all over the world, including Australia and America.

 Unlike its more famous Piedmont counterparts Nebbiolo and Barbera, Dolcetto vines ripen early and the resulting wines have lower acidity and medium tannins.
 It is not as long-lived as Nebbiolo wines, or as famous as Barbera, but it is still a seriously delicious wine.

 Dolcetto wine has an enticing deep garnet or crimson colour.
 It has distinctive aromas of raspberry, cranberry, liquorice and prunes, with a slightly bitter finish.
 Some winemakers produce a lighter version, by limiting skin contact.
 Others macerate the skins with the juice for longer to produce a more modern style with more abundant tannins.